samedimanche/Tkinter-calculator-/README.md

 ## Usage
 This application is ideal for individuals and businesses involved in cross-border trade with the Russian Federation.
 It simplifies the process of calculating shipping and customs duties, ensuring accurate and efficient cost estimation.

 ---

-## Contributing
-Contributions to this project are welcome!
-If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

----